I bet most of you are Under Pricing your Cakes – Pricing your cakes

 Often customers make us feel we do not deserve to be paid as much as we charge when the truth is that often we are not charging enough and still feel guilty.
-This post aims to share a little light on under pricing your cakes.
+Under pricing your cakes is the one thing almost every cake decorator has done at some point.
+Especially when they are new to cake decorating.
+Let’s discuss that in this post and I bet you, you are under pricing your cakes.

-The other said – “Gosh if you want to get business you need to price more appropriately lady!!”
+The other said – “Gosh if you want to get business you need to price more appropriately!!”

-This attitude is not new to me and I know it’s not new to most of you.
-But we all go thru what I went thru this week.
+This attitude is not new to me and I know it’s not new to some of you.
+We all go thru this attitude at some point.
 Wondering….. !!! those second thoughts? those doubts?

 So what do you do when you have these question in your head.
 If you are like me, you go back to the spread sheet.
 Put those numbers down and figure it out.

-Now I shared the basics of cake pricing with you in my previous post on Cake Pricing a beginners guide so won’t get into how to pricing here.
+Now I shared the basics of cake pricing with you in my previous post on Cake Pricing a beginners guide so won’t get into cake pricing here.

 Guess what?
 I’m not over charging at all.